thenexthub/Codira/docs/ABI/CallingConvention.rst

 (This assumes that `fp80` is a legal type for illustrative purposes.
-It would probably be a better policy for the actual x86-64 target to consider it illegal and treat it as opaque from the start, at least when lowering for the Swift calling convention; for C, it is important to produce an `fp80` mapping for ABI interoperation with C functions that take or return `long double` by value.)
+It would probably be a better policy for the actual x86-64 target to consider it illegal and treat it as opaque from the start, at least when lowering for the Codira calling convention; for C, it is important to produce an `fp80` mapping for ABI interoperation with C functions that take or return `long double` by value.)